shuyanglin/poetic-interface/README.md

-# River Don Poem generator
+# Poetic Interface
-This is an example River Don poem generator built on OpenAI API [quickstart tutorial](https://platform.openai.com/docs/quickstart).
+This is an example Poetic Interface built on OpenAI API [quickstart tutorial](https://platform.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).

 ## Setup